 9. Common Myths and Misbeliefs in Treating Childhood OCD

 10. OCD in School Settings

 14. Strategies to Manage Common Co-Occurring Psychiatric Conditions

 - © Academic Press 2018

 - Paperback ISBN:

-Dr. Eric Storch is a professor of Psychology at the University of South Florida.
-Dr. Storch has received multiple grants from federal agencies for his research (i.e., NIH, CDC), is a Fulbright Scholar, and has published over 11 books and over 500 articles and chapters.
+Dr. Eric Storch is McIngvale Presidential Endowed Chair & Professor at Baylor College of Medicine.
+Dr. Storch has received multiple grants from federal agencies for his research (i.e., NIH, CDC), is a Fulbright Scholar, and has published over 14 books and over 500 articles and chapters.
 He specializes in the nature and treatment of childhood and adult obsessive-compulsive disorder and related conditions, anxiety disorders, and anxiety among youth with autism.

 Dr. McGuire has over 10 years of research and clinical experience in the assessment and treatment of Tourette syndrome (TS), obsessive compulsive disorder (OCD) and related conditions in children and adults.
 He has received research support from the National Institute of Mental Health, Tourette Association, and has published over 50 peer-reviewed journal articles related to the assessment and treatment of TS and related conditions.

 Semel Institute for Neuroscience and Human Behavior, University of California Los Angeles, USA

 Dr. Dean McKay is Associate Professor in the Department of Psychology at Fordham University.
 He has published over 175 journal articles and book chapters, and edited or co-edited 16 books dealing with assessment and treatment of complex cases in children and adults, OCD, disgust in psychopathology, and research methodology.
 His research has also focused on mechanisms of information processing bias for anxiety states.